 - Do I have the strength and stamina for the job?
 For example, if you have problems with your knees or back, laying floor tiles may be very uncomfortable for you.

-If you decide to go down the professional route, it makes sense to get three quotes – as well as checking that your tradesperson is insured should they do anything wrong (ask them for sight of their public liability insurance).
+If you decide to go down the professional route, when choosing a tradesman, it makes sense to get three quotes.
+You should also check that your tradesperson is insured should they do anything wrong (ask them for sight of their public liability insurance).

 Ask around for recommendations!